hisaiii/personal-finance-tracker/README.md

 # personal-finance-tracke
-This is an application which will help people track thier finances WebApp would be ready till 10 june(hopefully)
+This is an application which will help people track their finances <br>
+WebApp would be ready till 10 june(hopefully)